THE IMA 2019 CONFERENCE IS ALMOST HERE …

-Be sure to make your hotel reservations at the Hampton Inn …
+Be sure to make your hotel reservations at the Holiday Inn Fayetteville I95 …

 The IMA is dedicated to the promotion of academic and musical excellence in both large and small instrumental